Oblates of Saint Benedict’s Monastery, St. Joseph, Minn.

 A candidate may be mentored by another oblate or a sister of the monastery.
 The candidacy can extend up to five years, if necessary.

-When a candidate has discerned her/his readiness to make a final commitment, the candidate writes a letter to the prioress of Saint Benedict’s Monastery asking to make her/his final commitment as an Oblate of Saint Benedict’s Monastery.
+When a candidate has discerned her/his readiness to make a final commitment, the candidate writes a letter to the prioress of Saint Benedict’s Monastery asking to make her/his perpetual oblation as an Oblate of Saint Benedict’s Monastery.